 Sept.
 3, 2020:

-After it happened for the first three times ever between 1961 and 1964, no team would hit four consecutive home runs again for 42 years.
+After it happened for the first time ever in 1961 and then again in 1963 and 1964, no team would hit four consecutive home runs for another 42 years.
 Then in 2006, the Dodgers began what has become part of an overall homer barrage that has included back-to-back-to-back-to-back clouts six times.

 Until Aug.
 16, 2020, the Nationals had been the only team to hit four home runs in a row twice — in 2017 and in 2019.
-The White Sox joined them in a Sunday game against the Cardinals after having done it the first time in 2008.
+That day in a game against the Cardinals, the White Sox joined them as two-timers, having done it the first time in 2008.
 Rookie Roel Ramirez of the Cards, in his MLB debut, was victim of the four-straight 2020 homers.
 He became the sixth pitcher to give up four in a row.
 Two of those six did it again the Nats.

 On June 8, 1961, the Milwaukee Braves were the first team in history to hit four consecutive home runs.
 Two Hall of Famers, Hank Aaron and Eddie Mathews, and two other noted sluggers, Joe Adcock and Frank Thomas, were the four who went deep against two Reds pitchers in Cincinnati.
 Despite the seventh-inning power display, the Reds already had scored 10 runs and held on to win, 10-8.
 Mathews hit another homer earlier in the game, as did losing pitcher Warren Spahn.